programmfabrik/apitest/README.md

 ## XLSX (Excel) Data comparison

-If the response format is specified as `"type": "xlsx"`, the XLSX data is marshalled into JSON.
+If the response format is specified as `"type": "xlsx"`, the XLSX data of a sheet is marshalled into JSON.
 Only the text content of the cells is considered, formatting etc. is ignored.

-If there are multiple sheets in the file, only the first sheet is marshalled.
+If there are multiple sheets in the file, a specific sheet index can be requested with `xlsx.sheet_idx`.
+This value must be between `0` and the number of sheets `- 1`.
+Other values will result in an error.
+If no index is specified, the first sheet is marshalled (default: `0`).

 Internally the CSV marshalling (see [above](#csv-data-comparison)) is used as a middle step, so the resulting JSON has the same structure as if a CSV file would be parsed.